Assam: Muga farmers face losses owing to muga silkworm death

-North Lakhimpur: Assam’s muga farmers have been facing a huge impact on their investment for the incoming season after thousands of newly reared Muga Silkworms died in the muga host plantations across Dhakuakhana.
+North Lakhimpur: Assam’s muga farmers have been facing a huge impact on their investment for the incoming season after thousands of newly reared Muga Silkworms died in Muga host plantations across Dhakuakhana.

-Farmers found the grown-up muga silkworms dying on host plants in large numbers before the phase of making yarns in many Somanis (host plantations).
+Farmers found the grown-up Muga Silkworms dying on host plants in large numbers before the phase of making yarns in many Somanis (host plantations).

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Affected farmers said that they bought the Muga seed crops and cocoons from Garo Hills in Meghalaya.
+According to the affected farmers, they said that they bought the Muga seed crops and cocoons from Garo Hills in Meghalaya.
 The farmers planned to rear them for the autumn harvest called Jaruwa.

 The cost of the cocoons was Rs.
 15 to Rs.
 20 per piece.
 Now the death of the Muga Silkworms is costing most of the farmers losses up to Rs.
 20,000 per plantation.

-Sources said that a huge number of muga silkworms have died in the Somani of Muga Silk Development Project of the state sericulture department in Dhakuakhana.
-Over 80 thousand Muga Silkworms have died due to unknown diseases.
+Sources said, in the Somani of Muga Silk Development Project of the state sericulture department in Dhakuakhana alone more than 80 thousand Muga Silkworms have died due to unknown diseases.
 The estimated market cost of the lost Muga Silkworms is Rs.
 5 lakhs.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!